Feeling down and depressed? You’re not alone.

 Alternatively, you can express your depression and frustration.
 Go into a private space, like the bathroom, and talk to the depressed part in the mirror.
 See what it wants and needs.
 Often, merely allowing this sad part to express itself can resolve the depression.

-You can also try a meditation technique.
+You can also try meditating.
 Access what’s called the Observing Mind—the part of you that can observe or witness your thoughts, feelings, and behaviors.
 Use this Observing Mind to simply watch the depression.

-Some of the most powerful things we can do to shift out of depression and into a more empowered state are physical.
+Some of the most powerful things we can do to shift out of depression and into a more empowered state are physical ways to take good care of ourselves.

 Here’s a list of things you can try: